Western Michigan University--School of Music

 3) click on the "Music 3500: American Music" link

 There are 2 "closed-book" exams (including a comprehensive final).
 Each exam includes multiple choice, matching, true/false, listening identification, and a major essay question based on material covered in the class lectures, textbook and videos.
 Exam dates are listed on the "Schedule of Lectures and Assignments."
 Review guidelines and study aids will be posted online one week before each exam.
-Exams are NOT openbook—the use of notes, cell phones, or other electronics during the exam is strictly forbidden, and will cause you to be referred to the Office of Student Conduct (see "Academic Honesty" policy, below)
+Exams are NOT openbook—the use of notes, cell phones, or other electronics during the exam is strictly forbidden, and will cause you to be referred to the Office of Student Conduct (see "Academic Honesty" policy, below).
+No student will be allowed to leave the room during an exam for any reason

 Online "E-Workbook" Assignments (E-Learning Quiz Assessments)